christine-gk416/poems-around-galway/README.md

 Difference between deployed version and the GitHub preview:
 - Internal links were updated to remove the url slug so they would work on the live site.
 For example /index.html became index.html
 - Updated some images to use the relative path to the image
+- Chrome had a white space on the far right side of the Homepage.
+I used [this CSS](https://www.weblimitless.com/stop-website-showing-white-space-right-side/) to fix it

 The live site can now be accessed at this link: https://christine-gk416.github.io/poems-around-galway/